omri-go/omri-goldwaser-e-commerce-final-/README.md

 ```
 note:
 ```
-This website built as a final project for John Bryce Training.
+> This website was built  as a final project for John Bryce Training.
+> This website was built based on the following Github: https://github.com/ikramdeveloper/react-django-app